Oscillating cosmic evolution and constraints on big bang nucleosynthesis in the extended Starobinsky model: Observed Light element abundances

 The primordial \ce{^{4}He} content is estimated from observations of the metal-poor extragalactic H\texttt{II} (ionized hydrogen) regions.
 For each H\texttt{II} region, the \ce{^{4}He} abundance is determined in the model to reproduce the observed emission lines, and then extrapolated to zero metallicity to account for stellar formation.
-Here we use the recent determination of \ce{^{4}He} mass fraction as $Y_p = 0.2449 \pm 0.0040$~\cite{Aver:2015iza}.
-When the central values of neutron lifetime, the baryon-to-photon ratio and the reaction rate adopted are taken, the calculated values $(Y_p = 0.2472)$ of the SBBN model agree well within the observation limit of 1$\sigma$.
+Here we use the recent determination of \ce{^{4}He} mass fraction as ${\rm Y_p} = 0.2449 \pm 0.0040$~\cite{Aver:2015iza}.
+When the central values of neutron lifetime, the baryon-to-photon ratio, and the reaction rate adopted are taken, the results $({\rm Y_p} = 0.2472)$ of the SBBN model agree well within the observational uncertainty of 1$\sigma$.

 The abundance of primordial D is estimated with observations of metal-poor Lyman-$\alpha$ absorption systems in the foreground of quasistellar objects.
-Until recently, a significant scatter were shown in the the distribution of D/H observations~\cite{Pettini:2012}, but recently new observations and reanalysis of previous data~\cite{Cooke:2013cba,Cooke:2016rky,Cooke:2017cwo,Balashev:2015hoe,Riemer-Sorensen:2017pey} have resulted in a plateau with a very small scatter.
+Until recently, a significant scatter were shown in the distribution of D/H observations~\cite{Pettini:2012}, but recently new observations and reanalysis of previous data~\cite{Cooke:2013cba,Cooke:2016rky,Cooke:2017cwo,Balashev:2015hoe,Riemer-Sorensen:2017pey} have resulted in a plateau with a very small scatter.
 Hence, we use the recommended value provided by Ref.\,\cite{Cooke:2017cwo}: D/H $=(2.527 \pm 0.030) \times 10^{-5}$.
-Note that the center value is lower and has less uncertainty compared to the previous determinations.
-Also, since the value of $(2.438)\times 10^{-5}$ predicted by SBBN does not fit the observed one within 2$\sigma$, the 4$\sigma$ region is considered in the following discussion.
+Note that the central value is lower and has less uncertainty compared to the previous determinations.
+Also, since the value of $2.438 \times 10^{-5}$ predicted by SBBN does not fit the observed one within 2$\sigma$, the 4$\sigma$ region is considered in the following discussion.

 The \ce{^{3}He} abundances are measured via the 8.665 GHz hyperfine transition of the \ce{^{3}He^+} ion in the H\texttt{II} regions of the galaxy.
-These are not primordial quantities, but present values deduced from galactic chemical evolution that take into account the destruction and creation of nucleons in the stars.
+These are not primordial quantities, but present values deduced from galactic chemical evolution that takes into account the destruction and creation of nucleons in the stars.
 Thus, unlike \ce{^{4}He}, the evolution of this quantity over time is not precisely known~\cite{Vangioni-Flam:2002cvh}.
 We take this \ce{^{3}He}/H $ < (1.1 \pm 0.2) \times 10^{-5}$ as the upper bound~\cite{Bania2002}.

 In the case of primordial \ce{^{7}Li}/H, the abundance is estimated from observations of the galactic metal-poor stars.
 After BBN, it is produced inside the star at temperatures as low as 2.5 MK, but can also be easily destroyed by proton capture.
 Here we adopt the following analysis of Sbordone et al. \cite{Sbordone:2010}, namely $\ce{^{7}Li}/{\rm H} = (1.58 \pm 0.3) \times 10^{-10}$.